davidchambers/transcribe/README.md

 Transcribe is a simple program which generates Markdown documentation from code comments.

-The general idea is that each "export" should be accompanied by a "docstring".
+The general idea is that each export should be accompanied by a "docstring".
 The first line of the "docstring" should be a Haskell-inspired type signature in the form `<heading-prefix> <name> :: <type>`.